MSPaint (band)

-MSPaint is an American rock band formed in Hattiesburg, Mississippi, in 2019.
+MSPaint (stylised in all caps) is an American rock band formed in Hattiesburg, Mississippi, in 2019.
 The quartet consists of vocals, drums, synthesizer, and bass guitar, explicitly missing a guitar traditionally associated with the type of music they perform.

 Career

 The band first released music in March 2020 and has collaborated with contemporaries Militarie Gun.
 Their synth-punk sound has been dubbed as industrial art-punk.